Texas Securities Fraud Attorney

 The Forman Law Firm is not a general practice firm that tells clients it can handle every legal problem.
 The Forman Law Firm is FOCUSED on securities fraud and legal issues in the securities industry.Investor Representation In Stockbroker and Investment Fraud Claims

 The Forman Law Firm is primarily a securities and investment fraud law firm.
-Bryan Forman has spent more than 20 years as a Texas securities fraud lawyer, working within brokerage firms, for large law firms, and now for his own firm.
+Bryan Forman has spent more than 30 years as a Texas securities fraud lawyer, working within brokerage firms, for large law firms, and now for his own firm.
 We represent clients in the securities and investment industries, and our representation covers a wide range of disputes in the investment and securities industry.
-Our primary practice is representing individual investors in disputes with Wall Street firms, their stockbrokers, advisers, and annuity and insurance salespersons.
+Our primary practice is representing individual investors in disputes with Wall Street firms, their stockbrokers, advisers, annuity and insurance salespersons, and promoters of all types of private investments.
 We take great pride in representing those individuals that have been victimized by their stockbrokers, investment advisers, insurance and annuity salespersons, investment promoters, and other financial professionals.
 We have experience in all types of investment fraud cases, including basic suitability cases, stockbroker fraud, theft cases, selling away cases, illegal borrowing/lending cases, margin cases, option cases, churning cases, cases involving unauthorized trading, and cases involving variable annuities and insurance products.
 We also handle more complex cases involving margin, stock and index options, promissory notes, REITS, TICs, private placements, binary options, PONZI scheme investments, oil & gas investment schemes, hedge funds, reverse mergers, private investments, and essentially any situation where an investor has made an investment with a third party.
 Many cases against brokerage firms and investment advisory firms also involve some level of a failure to supervise, where the firm and/or its owners are held legally and financially responsible for failing to detect and prevent the underlying wrongdoing.

 Bryan Forman and the Forman Law Firm is experienced in representing investors in virtually every type of claim that can be brought against a broker or investment advisor.
 We represent clients in Texas and in all states in FINRA arbitrations.
 These are some of the most common claims filed through FINRA arbitration:Breach of Fiduciary Duty